JoonaHa/TreeTimeComplexity/documentation/Project_definition.md

 ## Project Definition
 ### General
-Projects aims to benchmark and illustrate differences between different kind of search trees and heaps.
+Projects aims to benchmark and illustrate differences between different kind of search heaps.
 Also to present the advantages of different kind of structures for diffenret kind of data.

 ### Data Structures
 The intention is to implement **Binomial heaps**, **Fibonacci heaps** and some classics like basic **Binary heaps**.